LucasWongC/lucaswongc/README.md

 — flexible working time across time zones<br>

-If you have any urgent, important, or tricky task, don't hesitate to contact me.
+If you have any urgent, important, or tricky task, don't hesitate to <a href="mailto:wm111898@gmail.com" target="_blank">contact me</a>.
 You are always welcome.
 I will do my best to help you successfully tackle your crisis.<br>
 😄Cheers!

 <!--